 What happens when my self-exclusion ends?

-You’ll have to participate in an exit session before being allowed to return to a gaming floor.
+You’ll have to participate in a reinstatement session before being allowed to return to a gaming floor.
 The goal of the session is to arm you with safe gambling tips and give you all the support you need to take control.

-Do I really have to complete an exit session?
+Do I really have to complete a reinstatement session?

 Yes.
 The point is not to determine whether or not you will be allowed to gamble again, but to help you get back in the game with a plan to keep it fun.